X-Men: Apocalypse: Plot

 In 3600 BC, the aged but powerful mutant En Sabah Nur rules ancient Egypt.
-Following a ceremony in which his consciousness is transferred into another man’s body in order to gain his healing factor, he and his four followers are ambushed.
-In the process his followers are killed and he is entombed alive.
+Following a ceremony in which his consciousness is transferred into another man's body in order to gain his healing factor, he and his four followers, the Horsemen of Apocalypse, are betrayed by conspirators.
+In the process, his followers are killed and he is entombed alive.

-In 1983, Alex Summers takes his brother Scott to Professor Charles Xavier's educational institute, hoping that Xavier and Hank McCoy will teach him to control his mutation for shooting optic beams.
-Scott meets the telepathic and telekinetic Jean Grey, and the two develop an attraction.

-En Sabah Nur is awakened by a group of worshippers.
-He befriends orphan Ororo Munroe and learns about humanity.
-Deciding that humanity has lost its way, he plans to remake the world.
-Munroe becomes his follower after he enhances her power.
+In 1983, Scott Summers manifests his mutant powers to shoot concussive kinetic energy blasts from his eyes, so his older brother Alex takes him to Professor Charles Xavier's educational institute, hoping that Xavier and Hank McCoy will teach him to control his mutation.
+Scott meets and befriends Jean Grey upon arriving.
+In Egypt, En Sabah Nur is awakened by Moira MacTaggert while following a group of worshippers.
+He meets a mutant who can control weather, Ororo Munroe, and learns about humanity.
+Determined that humanity has lost its way, he plans to remake the world.
+Ororo becomes his follower after he enhances her power.

-In East Berlin, shape-shifting mutant Raven discovers Kurt Wagner, a mutant who can teleport.
-Raven requests black marketeer Caliban to transport Kurt to America.
-En Sabah Nur recruits Psylocke and Angel and enhances both of their powers.

-In Communist Poland, Erik Lehnsherr lives happily with his wife and daughter.
-During the worldwide disturbances caused by En Sabah Nur, Erik uses his powers to save a coworker during an earthquake, prompting the militia to capture him.
-They hold his daughter hostage in the forest in exchange for him to turn himself in.
-As tensions rise, Erik's daughter begins to display mutant powers (by mentally calling in wild animals from all over the forest), and the militia accidentally kill his wife and daughter in the ensuing confusion.
-In despair, Erik kills the entire militia.
+Meanwhile, in Communist Poland, Erik Lehnsherr lives happily with his wife Magda and daughter Nina.
+During the worldwide disturbances caused by En Sabah Nur's reawakening, Lehnsherr uses his powers to save a coworker during an earthquake, alerting the Milicja Obywatelska.
+They hold his daughter hostage in the forest to lure him into turning himself in.
+As tensions rise, Nina heartbrokenly demonstrates her animal communication mutant powers, and the police accidentally kill her and her mother in the ensuing confusion.
+In despair, Lehnsherr kills the police.
+In East Berlin, shape-shifting mutant Raven, revered as a mutant hero following the attack on Washington, D.C., rescues Kurt Wagner from a cage fight and requests black marketeer Caliban to transport Kurt to America.
+He reveals Lehnsherr's situation to her, leading Raven to take Kurt and request Xavier to find and rescue Lehnsherr.
+En Sabah Nur recruits Caliban's assistant Psylocke and another cage fighter Angel, and enhances both of their powers.

-En Sabah Nur takes Erik to Auschwitz and shows him the true extent of his powers.
-Erik destroys the camp and joins En Sabah Nur.
-When Xavier contacts Erik, En Sabah Nur remotely accesses Cerebro, the device Xavier uses to locate mutants, and forces Xavier to make the global superpowers launch their entire nuclear arsenals into space to prevent interference with En Sabah Nur's plan.
+En Sabah Nur finds Lehnsherr and takes him back to Auschwitz, showing him the true extent of his powers; Lehnsherr destroys the camp and joins En Sabah Nur.
+When Xavier contacts Lehnsherr, En Sabah Nur remotely accesses Cerebro and forces Xavier to make countries launch their nuclear arsenals into space to prevent interference.
 He and his Four Horsemen arrive at the mansion and kidnap Xavier.
-Attempting to stop them, Alex causes an explosion that destroys the mansion.
-Peter Maximoff arrives and uses his super-speed to evacuate everyone except Alex, who dies in the explosion.
-Colonel William Stryker's forces capture Hank, Raven, Peter, and Moira, and take them for interrogation.
-Scott, Jean, and Kurt follow covertly and liberate their comrades using Stryker's experiment Weapon X (Wolverine), whose memories Jean partially restores.
+Alex attempts to stop them but causes an explosion that destroys the mansion.
+Peter Maximoff, having learned he is Lehnsherr's biological son, arrives and uses his super-speed to evacuate everyone except Alex, who Hank states was closest to the blast.
+Colonel William Stryker's forces, believing Xavier to be responsible, capture McCoy, Raven, Peter, and MacTaggert, and take them for interrogation.
+Scott, Jean, and Kurt secretly follow them and liberate their comrades using Stryker's experiment Weapon X, whose memories Jean partially restores.